 Sunshine Tree Terrace is home of The Orange Bird – a part of Disney history that is making a comeback!

 5. Chocolate Mickey Waffles Sleepy Hollow, Liberty Square

-6. Chili Queso Fries Golden Oak Outpost, Frontierland
+6. Walt’s Chili Cheese Fries Golden Oak Outpost, Frontierland

 If you are in the mood for more savory food items you can’t go wrong with a bowl of fries!
 These waffle fries are covered in a ground beef chili and a white cheese sauce.
 If you have a picky eater in your group, you can ask for the toppings on the side!
-Golden Oak Outpost also serves jalapeno poppers and cauliflower.
+Walt’s chili cheese fries are $6.49.